 Understanding the underlying mechanism of these alterations will help identify the most appropriate treatment strategy for a patient in an approach known as ‘precision oncology.

 “One of the major challenges faced by cancer researchers involves the differentiation between the relatively small number of ‘driver’ mutations that enable the cancer cells to grow and the large number of ‘passenger’ mutations that do not have any effect on the progression of the disease, a said Prof B. Ravindran, Head, Robert Bosch Centre for Data Science and AI (RBCDSAI), IIT Madras, in a statement.

-In this study, the researchers decided to look at this problem from a different perspective.
+The researchers decided to look at this problem from a different perspective in this study.
 The main goal was to discover patterns in the DNA sequences – made up of four letters, or bases, A, T, G, and C surrounding a particular site of alteration.